 1. Is That Ring Shank of Yours too Thin?

 The most common reason for a shank bending “out of round” is that it’s too thin.
 It may have been too thin to begin with or it may have worn down over the years.
 It may be too thin from the top of the shank to the bottom (the depth) or it may be too thin from one side to the other (the width).
 Chances are both dimensions are undersized.

-Are You Wearing a Ring That is too Large a Size for You?
+2. Are You Wearing a Ring That is too Large a Size for Your Finger?

 A lesser known reason for your bent rings is that your ring is sized too big.
-Instead of fitting snuggly around the finger—and being protected by it—the ring shank sticks out more and is more vulnerable to pressing against hard objects grasped by the hand.
+Instead of fitting snugly around the finger—and being protected by your finger—the ring shank sticks out more and is more vulnerable to pressing against hard objects grasped by the hand.

 Picking up hard-handled briefcases, suitcases, weights and hard edged boxes can concentrate the force onto the shank of a ring and cause it to bend.